JULIELab/jcore-base/jcore-jemas-ae/README.md

 ```

 ### Objective
-The JULIE Lab Emotion Analysis System (JEmAS) is an UIMA Analysis Engine, ...
-TODO more information
+The JULIE Lab Emotion Analysis System (JEmAS) is an UIMA Analysis Engine.
+It extracts one single emotion score out of an entire document using a lexicon-based approach.
+Emotion is represented using the psychological Valence-Arousal-Dominance model of affect.
+Please see the [original stand-alone tool](https://github.com/JULIELab/JEmAS) or the paper (below) for further information.
 ### Requirements and Dependencies
-TODO more information
+The input and output of an AE is done via annotation objects.
+The classes corresponding to these objects are part of the JCoRe Type System.

 ### Using the AE - Descriptor Configuration